The Next Challenge Grant first ran in 2015.

 Swimming the Gulf of Orosei

 A fantastically unique, unsupported 7-day swim along the coast of Sardinia by Sebastian Schweizer.
-He’ll be carrying all his own supplies and needs an expensive de-salinator to make drinking water.
-I’m hoping to help him with this.
+Unfortunately, I was unable to help him secure the expensive desalinator he needed for his trip.

 100 Nights’ Camping in a Calendar Year